Serious07/The-Binding-of-Isaac-Repentance-Streaks-Companion/README.md

 **How to use?**

-- Press godhead button after successful run, you will get random character and +1 to win streak
+- Press godhead button after successful run, you will get random character for next run and +1 to win streak
-- Press poop button after unfortunate run, you will get random character and reset you streak
+- Press poop button after unfortunate run, you will get random character for next run and reset you streak

 **Features:**
 - Control panel to Increases or Reset Current Win Streak, select new random character for next run